 Types of Medical Device Cases

 Mistakes happen, but when you’re a manufacturer of medical devices, mistakes need to be caught before your product is passed on to the public.
 Faulty surgical instruments, defective implants, pacemakers, and prosthetics can cause serious injuries or even death.
-If you or a loved one have suffered an injury or wrongful death as the result of a defective medical device, contact us at SMA Law Group today for your free consultation.
+If you or a loved one have suffered an injury or wrongful death as the result of a defective medical device, contact us at SMT Legal today for your free consultation.

 The second step in filing your claim is determining whether your case falls under product liability or medical malpractice.
 You will need to consult with an experienced and knowledgeable attorney to determine which type of case yours qualifies as.